| "A Remarkable

 sort of a Ute did I buy, not that I give a bugger,

 but my boys are sure to ask me?".
+How many salesmen can claim such a unique

+sale?
 After a good nights sleep, I woke up feeling

 pleased with the previous days work.
 This feeling